EGR314Team308/EGR314Team308.github.io/index.md

 [Block Diagram](BlockDiagram.md)

-The block diagram will show the major components of each subsystem and how they all come together.
-This will serve as the plan and main presentation of the final product, including distribution of work and components.
+The block diagram is an essential component that will graphically represent the key elements of each subsystem and show how they will work together to create the finished result.
+This thorough strategy will act as the framework for our project, clearly and succinctly laying out how the work and components will be distributed.
+We will give a thorough overview of the product, displaying how each component works into the bigger system as well as highlighting its features and potential.
+With the use of our block diagram, which will be a crucial presentation tool, we will be able to show how each subsystem works in concert with the others to accomplish a shared objective.

 <br>